*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The legal system was partially to blame for the prevalence of violence in the Old South.
 Although states and territories had laws against murder, rape, and various other forms of violence, including specific laws against dueling, upper-class southerners were rarely prosecuted, and juries often acquitted the accused.
 Despite the fact that hundreds of duelists fought and killed one another, there is little evidence that many duelists faced prosecution, and only one, Timothy Bennett (of Belleville, Illinois), was ever executed.
 By contrast, prosecutors routinely sought cases against lower-class southerners, who were found guilty in greater numbers than their wealthier counterparts.

 The southern emphasis on honor affected women as well.
 While southern men worked to maintain their sense of masculinity; so too southern women cultivated a sense of femininity.
 Femininity in the South was intimately tied to the domestic sphere, even more so than for women in the North.
 The cult of domesticity strictly limited the ability of wealthy southern women to engage in public life.
 While northern women began to organize reform societies, southern women remained bound to the home, where they were instructed to cultivate their families’ religious sensibility and manage their household.
 Managing the household was not easy work, however.
-For women on large plantations, managing the household would include directing a large bureaucracy of potentially rebellious slaves.
+For women on large plantations, managing the household would include directing a large bureaucracy of potentially rebellious enslaved people.
 For most southern women who did not live on plantations, managing the household included nearly constant work in keeping families clean, fed, and well-behaved.
 On top of these duties, many southern women were required to help with agricultural tasks.

 Female labor was an important aspect of the southern economy, but the social position of women in southern culture was understood not through economic labor but rather through moral virtue.
 While men fought to get ahead in the turbulent world of the cotton boom, women were instructed to offer a calming, moralizing influence on husbands and children.
 The home was to be a place of quiet respite and spiritual solace.
 Under the guidance of a virtuous woman, the southern home would foster the values required for economic success and cultural refinement.
 Female virtue came to be understood largely as a euphemism for sexual purity, and southern culture, southern law, and southern violence largely centered on protecting that virtue of sexual purity from any possible imagined threat.
-In a world saturated with the sexual exploitation of black women, southerners developed a paranoid obsession with protecting the sexual purity of white women.
+In a world saturated with the sexual exploitation of Black women, southerners developed a paranoid obsession with protecting the sexual purity of white women.
 Black men were presented as an insatiable sexual threat.
 Racial systems of violence and domination were wielded with crushing intensity for generations, all in the name of keeping white womanhood as pure as the cotton that anchored southern society.

 Cotton created the antebellum South.
 The wildly profitable commodity opened a previously closed society to the grandeur, the profit, the exploitation, and the social dimensions of a larger, more connected, global community.
 In this way, the South, and the world, benefited from the Cotton Revolution and the urban growth it sparked.
 But not all that glitters is gold.
 Slavery remained and the internal slave trade grew to untold heights as the 1860s approached.
 Politics, race relations, and the burden of slavery continued beneath the roar of steamboats, countinghouses, and the exchange of goods.
 Underneath it all, many questions remained—chief among them, what to do if slavery somehow came under threat.